 Even if Murati failed in her ambitions again.
 Surely Karuniya would succeed in her goals.

 Karuniya’s important meeting had to be her scientific commission.
 She would leave soon.

 She would leave while Murati would be stuck.

 Never a fuckup like Murati was, Karuniya had always gotten ahead when she wanted.

-Sometimes, Murati even thought that perhaps Karuniya only stayed because–
+Sometimes, Murati truly feared that perhaps Karuniya only stayed because–

 “Karuniya, come to my place tonight.
 I mean– Can you– try to make time, I mean.”

 Murati felt her lips loosen with the words she had been wanting to say for a long time.